ASiS EASTER FESTIVAL

 These four days at the end of Holy Week give us the opportunity to contemplate the Gospel narratives, works of art that illustrate these events, and how Rudolf Steiner’s Christology invites us to understand what it means for our unfinished human evolution

 Sunday – A celebration of the Resurrection and how we experience that today.
 The lecture will be followed by an open space for shared thoughts and reflections and a simple Easter Breakfast.
+Music by Ben Hess on cello by Bach.

 Illustrated with images by Leonardo, Raphael, Michelangelo, and other artists, Andrew Wolpert will give a lecture each day on the themes in the context of what Rudolf Steiner described from his spiritual research.
-On Saturday evening there will also be a eurythmy contribution by the Festival Eurythmy Group and music.

 These four days are conceived as a whole, but we recognise that the reality of daily life means it might not be possible for everyone to attend all the sessions, you will be welcome to participate when you can.